forseti-security/forseti-security/_docs/_latest/configure/notifier/index.md

 ### Add the email connector

-To add the email connector of your choice, create the connector specific class under `google.cloud.forseti.common.util.email` that inherits the base email connector class, base_email_connector.py, and implements the methods to send out emails using the new connector that's being added.
+To add a new email connector of your choice, create the connector specific class similar to `sendgrid_connector.py` under `google.cloud.forseti.common.util.email`.
+This class would inherits the base email connector class, base_email_connector.py, and implements the methods to send out emails using the new connector that's being added.

 ## What's next